jordanhillis/ssha/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

 ### About:
-SSH Alias is a program for Linux users to easily connect to all your SSH servers.
+SSH Alias is a program for Linux and macOS users to easily connect to all your SSH servers.
 Add, edit, and remove aliases to connect to so that you never have to remember the hostname/IP, port, key file location and other various settings while connecting via SSH.

 ### Features: